jackcahalane/azure-fundamentals-notes/README.md

 **Azure Monitor** can use autoscale to add/remove resources as appropriate to minimize costs and ensure performance.

 You can use **Service Health** to send an email whenever VM usage exceeds its quota or want to be notified if your App Service exceeds the usage quota.

+**Service Health** allows you to implement a webhook on your website to display health incidents.

 You should use **Azure Locks** to prevent any users from deleting resources from a subscription with content spanning mutliple resource groups.